top of page

 Can’t Sleep During Pregnancy?
 7 Mini Bedtime Routines to Help You Rest

-Here are 7 simple routines to help calm your mind and body at night:
+Here are 7 simple nighttime routines to help you wind down.

 1. Stick to a Consistent Sleep Schedule